 Since I have mentioned all these difficulties, you have probably been wondering why I continue to pursue horses and para dressage at all.
 The answer is that horses are my passion; there is nothing else that I love more in the world.
 Horses have been my guiding light for years.
 They have become such a large part of my identity that I would feel something is missing without them.
 Yes, I could pursue something more affordable and accessible, but horses fill my heart and light a fire in my soul.

 When you have a disability, people are quick to remind you of your limitations.
-Horses remind me that I can still succeed in spite of them.
+Horses, on the other hand, remind me that I can still succeed in spite of these limitations.
 Horses are my legs, and allow me to see the world from a new perspective.
-Horses have given me opportunities to speak, and a community of people that love and support me.
+They have given me opportunities to speak and a community of people that love and support me.
 My physical, emotional, and mental health has improved because of horses.
-Horses have given me so much that I feel compelled to share them with others, whether they have a disability or not.
-I use my instagram @bt.paradressage, as well as my Facebook to share my equestrian journey, information about equine assisted therapy and para dressage, and the disability experience with the world.
+They have given me so much that I feel compelled to share them with others, whether they have a disability or not.
+I use my Unstagram @bt.paradressage, as well as my Facebook page, to share my equestrian journey, information about equine-assisted therapy and para dressage, and the disability experience with the world.
 I also hope to increase representation and visibility in the media and equestrian industry at large.

-It would be great to see USEF, USDF, and USPEA work together to include para dressage test of choice classes.
-This would not only increase access to para-dressage, but would also provide para riders with more competition opportunities.
+It would be great to see US Equestrian, the United States Dressage Federation, and the United States Para Equestrian Association work together to include para dressage test of choice classes.
+This would not only increase access to para dressage, but would also provide para riders with more competition opportunities.

 If you are a disabled person interested in pursuing equine assisted therapy, search Google for therapeutic riding centers near you.
 If you are already involved in therapeutic riding and want to transition to para dressage, visit one of the USEF Para-Equestrian Dressage Centers of Excellence if you live nearby to meet the staff and learn how they can help you make the transition into the sport and begin your journey.
 If you do not live near a Center of Excellence, consider contacting Laureen Johnson, USEF’s Director of Para Equestrian, about scheduling a national classification, and work with your coaches and the resources you have at your disposal.

-To learn more about equine assisted therapy and para-dressage, visit the following resources:
+To learn more about equine assisted therapy and para-dressage, you can visit the following resources: